gwinnem/vue-dashboard-layout/README.md

 * Refactor code in vue files and introduce Pinia store, for storing and sharing state.
 * Register domain vue-dashboard-layout and find hosting.
 * Create properly styled documentation on new website.
-* Create advanced examples on new website using Quasar and element-plus.
+* Create advanced examples on new website using [Quasar framework](https://quasar.dev/), [element-plus framework](https://element-plus.org/en-US/) and [Vue material template](https://www.creative-tim.com/vuematerial).

-## New issues:
-* Prop rowHeight is not a number when being increased in the App.vue file.

 ## Documentation